N-Nagorny/nmos-cpp/Documents/Dependencies.md

 ```

 (To speed up the build, the make ``-j`` option can be used to utilise multiple processor cores, e.g. ``make -j 4``.)

+### Kaitai Struct C++ runtime library
+If using Conan, this section can be skipped.

+1. Get the source code
+   - Clone the [repo](https://github.com/kaitai-io/kaitai_struct_cpp_stl_runtime) and check out `fix-windows-installation` branch.
+2. Use CMake to configure
+3. Use CMake to generate build/project files, and then build *and* install

 ### Modern C++ JSON schema validator